Boots, John Lewis, M&S, and Sainsbury’s among 25 UK firms to collaborate on addressing issues like recruitment fees in their supply chains

 Lidl is one of 25 firms that have pledged to take action on SDGs.
 (Credit: monticello/Shutterstock)

-She adds: “Of course, in a sector such as ours – with the diversity in size of businesses, channels and products – a one size fits all approach is not practical, but Better Retail, Better World recognises this and is focusing on the areas that we can all come together.”
+She added: “Of course, in a sector such as ours – with the diversity in size of businesses, channels and products – a one size fits all approach is not practical, but Better Retail, Better World recognises this and is focusing on the areas that we can all come together.”

 One retailer alone may have little leverage on recruitment fees but if a majority of a suppliers' customers demand action this practice could be eradicated